 prosecuting numerous crimes, some of which included Murder, Attempted Murder, Kidnapping, and Robbery.
 He is currently employed as an in-house attorney at the Dade County Police Benevolent Association.
 Stasi is the father of two beautiful girls, Vivian Grace and Luciana Joy, as well as the proud husband to Rachel Kamoutsas.

-criminal matters including homcides, violent street crimes, criminal conspiracies, and narcotics trafficking.
-Alejandra has served on the Board of Directors for the League of Prosecutors since 2016 and is active in many other community activities.
-A native of Guaynabo, Puerto Rico, Alejandra received her J.D. from Tulane University School of Law, where she was a member of Moot Court and the Criminal Law Clinic, and received her B.A., cum laude, in Government from Harvard University.
+types of criminal matters, including homcides, violent street crimes, criminal conspiracies, and narcotics trafficking.
+Alejandra has been recognized by the Daily Business Review as one of 2017’s Most Effective Lawyers.
+She has served on the Board of Directors for the League of Prosecutors since 2016 and is active in many other community activities.
+A native of Guaynabo, Puerto Rico, Alejandra received her J.D. from Tulane University School of Law in 2006, where she was a member of Moot Court and the Criminal Law Clinic, and received her B.A., cum laude, in Government from Harvard University in 2003.